 The fishing village that became the latest and present capital in 1782, was once called Ban Kok or Village of the Wild Plums.
 Just over 200 years from when the first Chakri monarch, King Rama I, founded his new capital, it now supports over eight million people, many of whose lives and livelihoods are connected with the river.
 The Thais themselves still call Bangkok – Krung Thep, or City of Angels, in contrast to its somewhat more dubious contemporary reputation.

-The cruise begins amongst the modern monochrome high-rises that punctuate the downtown skyline, but there are tantalising glimpses between them of tiered temple roofs, with glazed emerald green tiles, like shining fish scales, their golden spires and domes glinting in the sunlight.
+The cruise that follows this Royal Thai journey begins amongst the modern monochrome high-rises that punctuate the downtown skyline, but there are tantalising glimpses between them of tiered temple roofs, with glazed emerald green tiles, like shining fish scales, their golden spires and domes glinting in the sunlight.
 Everywhere these temples and the ever-present spirit house on poles, are the evidence of the devotion which tempers the materialism of Thai life; and floating along the river, one is constantly reminded of the harmonious balancing act between the spiritual and the worldly that appears to keep most Thais such sane yet highly motivated people.